JamesGJ5-Learning-To-Code/todo-list/README.md

 # DOM Layout

-1. Upon opening, you just see a list of projects, laid out just as in allProjects.projectList, with a button (button.createProject) at the bottom for adding a new project.
+1. Upon opening, you just see a list of projects, laid out just as in allProjects.projectList, with a button (button#create-project) at the top for adding a new project.
 Within each project, unless expanded, you see only:
 - i) project.title
 - ii) project.soonestDueDate
 - iii) button.edit-project